 I had set my prices low because I wanted to mainly attract the kind of patients who either are unable to afford traditional health care, don’t have insurance or have no easy access to a physician’s office.

-The problem is that I am unable to target those groups specifically, and as is the case often, those who are simply looking for a good deal or can’t be bothered to go to a doctor’s office will take advantage of the lower prices.
+The problem is that I cannot target those groups specifically, and as is the case often, those who are simply looking for a good deal or can’t be bothered to go to a doctor’s office will take advantage of the lower prices.

 After that insanely honest feedback from the parents, I realized that I needed to raise my prices.
 It’s not just the profit margin I need to be worried about but also the kind of patient population that I am going to attract.
 This wasn’t clear to me before.

-I am not sure if this is a reaction to being butthurt or if my subsequent pricing changes make business sense.
+I am unsure if this is a reaction to being butthurt or if my subsequent pricing changes make business sense.

 3 Consultation Models